14.3 Withdrawal Management/Detoxification

 A calm, quiet environment with supportive and reassuring staff is instrumental for helping clients overcome most symptoms of acute opioid withdrawal and can decrease the need for pharmacologic interventions.
 Clients who have associated diarrhea, vomiting, or sweating should be monitored for dehydration and have fluid levels maintained with oral and/or intravenous fluids.[15]

-Medications used to treat withdrawal symptoms include opioid agonists such as buprenorphine and methadone, as well as Alpha-2 adrenergic agonists such as clonidine and lofexidine.
-Other medications may be prescribed to treat specific symptoms.[15]
+Medications commonly used to treat opioid withdrawal symptoms include opioid agonists such as buprenorphine and naloxone, or methadone or alpha-2 adrenergic agonists such as clonidine.
+Other medications may be prescribed to treat specific symptoms.[16]

 Buprenorphine